Pettersen wins Solheim Cup for Europe in stunning finale

 It was about 30 seconds after Law’s win was confirmed that Pettersen settled over her putt and made it, sparking raucous celebrations for the home team on the PGA Centenary Course.
 Law jumped about virtually on her own just off the 17th green, before sprinting over to No. 18 where the party was in full flow.

 The Americans were looking to win the Solheim Cup for the third straight time.
-Instead, their lead in the overall series was trimmed to 10-6.
+Instead, their lead in the overall series was trimmed to 10-6 because of the nerveless Pettersen, who added another chapter in her extraordinary relationship with the competition.

+In 2015 at St. Leon-Rot in Germany, Pettersen refused to concede a short putt to Alison Lee on the 17th hole of a tight fourballs match before the singles on the final day.
+There were angry exchanges, and it stoked a fire inside the Americans as they fought back from 10-6 down going into the singles to win 14½-13½.
+Pettersen later apologized.

+In 2017, she had to withdraw just before the matches because of injury.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports